pakeke-constructor/ideas/emergence.md

 Minecraft is a ground-breaking, brilliant game.
 Before minecraft, there was no real sandbox game available to the casual gamer.

-It was so ahead of it's time, and it's success kinda speaks for itself.
+It was so ahead of its time, and its success kinda speaks for itself.

-What I'd like to look at though, is it's emergent game rules.
+What I'd like to look at though, is its emergent game rules.
 Now, there are 2 distinct examples that I want to pick apart here;
 lets not get lost in the weeds though.
 The two distinct examples are: